-Concrete has good fire resistance and concrete structures generally perform well.
+Concrete has good fire resistance and concrete structures generally perform well when fire damage occurs.
 However, the visual appearance of concrete after a fire can be quite shocking with extensive blackening often accompanied by spalling and cracking.
 Of more importance, though, is the depth and extent of the fire damage.

 - Preliminary inspection

-- Laboratory Testing of concrete and reinforcement samples to determine their residual strengths and confirm depth of fire-damage
+- Laboratory testing of concrete and reinforcement samples to determine their residual strengths and confirm the depth of fire-damage

 Sandberg Services include:-